-A. Operations and planning engineers at GTC and at local EMCs routinely monitor system performance.
-Whenever a problem is identified, GTC evaluates the system's performance under projected future electrical loading conditions.

-If it is determined that the existing facilities will no longer be adequate to maintain reliable electric service, a study is conducted to analyze potential solutions including potential upgrades to existing facilities and construction of new facilities.
+A. Operations and planning engineers at Georgia Transmission and at local EMCs routinely monitor system performance.
+Georgia Transmission evaluates the system's performance under projected future electrical loading conditions.
+If it is determined the existing facilities will no longer be adequate to maintain reliable electric service, a study is conducted to analyze potential solutions including potential upgrades to existing facilities and construction of new facilities.
 Of these alternatives, the solution that most effectively meets the electrical need and other criteria is released for construction.

-Georgia Transmission Corporation participates in a statewide network called the Integrated Transmission System (ITS).
-The ITS allows GTC and other electric transmission providers in Georgia to share electric transmission facilities.
-This results in joint planning to enhance electric service reliability, avoid duplication of facilities and reduce cost of electricity for Georgia consumers.
+Georgia Transmission participates in a statewide network called the Integrated Transmission System (ITS).
+The ITS allows Georgia Transmission and other electric transmission providers in Georgia to share electric transmission facilities.
+This involves joint planning to enhance electric service reliability, avoid duplication of facilities and reduce cost of electricity for Georgia consumers.